-In addition to the expectations of the lower rank Scouts, First Class Scouts need to pursue a leadership position within the Troop.
-There are many available leadership positions available to a First Class Scout.
-It is at this rank the Scout should begin to "give back" to the Troop in terms of providing leadership to new Scouts, for example as a Den Chief for the Cub Scouts, a role that can serve as a lead-in to the position of Patrol Leader.
-Other leadership positions such as Scribe, Historian, Chaplain's Aide, and Quartermaster are also potential positions for the First Class Scout.
+First Class Scouts need to pursue a position of responsibility within the Troop while still maintaining the attendance requirements mentioned in the Scout-Second Class section.
+It is at this rank the Scout "gives back" to the Troop by providing leadership and knowledge transfer to younger Scouts.
+A scout reaching this level may pursue a Den Chief role working with Cub Scouts, ultimately providing a lead-in to the position of Patrol Leader.
+Leadership positions such as Scribe, Historian, Chaplain's Aide, and Quartermaster are additional positions for the First Class Scout.
 Most Scouts who reach the rank of First Class are committed to the program and are likely to stay for the long-term.
 It is also at the rank of First Class where Merit Badge work will begin to increase significantly.